pearu/f2py/doc/fparser.rst

           SUBROUTINE foo(a)
             PRINT *, "a=", a
           END SUBROUTINE foo

+The full interface to the `parse()` function is:

+.. autofunction:: fparser.api.parse

 The `FortranParser` class holds the parser information while iterating over items returned by a `FortranReaderBase` iterator.